#DonaldTrump Secretly Meets New Russian Envoy, Halts #ISIS Surveillance At Russia's Request — What's Going On?

 “President Trump received me in a warm and friendly way,” Antonov said on Friday, quoted by the Russian news sources cited by Reuters.
 “The atmosphere was very genial, constructive and welcoming.
 At least, that was my personal feeling,”

-The 62-year-old Antonov took over as Russia’s ambassador in August, replacing Kislyak who is a central figure in the Trump-Russia collusion investigation.
+The 62-year-old Antonov took over as Russia’s ambassador in August, replacing Kislyak, who is a central figure in the Trump-Russia collusion investigation.
 Kislyak held numerous meetings and phone calls with Trump associates and campaign officials during last year’s presidential campaign.

-The Russian government English-language propaganda outlet RT was one of the few media organizations that reported the Trump-Antonov meeting in advance.
+The Russian government’s English-language propaganda outlet RT was one of the few media organizations that reported the Trump-Antonov meeting in advance.

-Antonov is a former deputy foreign minister and deputy defense minister in the Russian government run by President Vladimir Putin, and is considered a “hardliner” when it comes to U.S.-Russia relations, as opposed to the easygoing Kislyak.
+Antonov is a former deputy foreign minister and deputy defense minister in the Russian government run by President Vladimir Putin.
+He is considered a “hardliner” when it comes to U.S.-Russia relations, as opposed to the easygoing Kislyak.

 On the same day that Trump held his closed-door meeting with Antonov, the U.S.-led military coalition battling the terrorist group ISIS in Syria announced that it would stop aerial surveillance of an ISIS convoy of 17 buses in eastern Syria, because Russia asked for the surveillance to be pulled back.